Who can apply and how do you monitor and asses applications?

 How do you sustain yourselves?

 We currently rely on independent donations (this means no grants, sponsors or conglomerates getting involved and restricting, controlling or interfering with what we do and how we operate).
-This is harder to get funds (so do support us :-p ) but means we can maintain control of how we offer support based entirely on what survivors tell us they need.
+This makes it harder to get funds but means we can maintain control of how we offer support based entirely on what survivors tell us they need.
 This is imperative to be able to stand up for what we believe in and be able to run something in a completely different way.
 We are not payed and work in free time when we have capacity, energy, joy and desire to.
 Having both experienced burnout from unhealthy working patterns in the past it is important that we have developed this more organic way of working that suits our needs.

 Do we use the fund ourselves?

 Um yes!
 It wouldn’t make sense to not practice what we preach and we are survivors too.
 We don’t see ourselves separate from those that apply and so it is important that we treat ourselves and take breaks too.
 So if we want cake and coffee after we have been working we make ourselves indulge.

 Yes.
 There aren’t any rules or restrictions around this and we don’t believe that support should be restricted or capped.
 However we believe in distributing this fund fairly so if we get a high volume of people applying we might have to look at who hasn’t already applied and work out the fairest way of sharing funds.
 We are still trying to figure this out, so any suggestions are very welcome.

 What if I don’t have a PayPal account?